carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Like *Data Carpentry*, we will have a desk at the conference where you can learn more about this project.

-### T: Taskforce, Travel/Transportation, Twitter, Technical Support
+### T: Taskforce, Twitter, T-shirts, Technical Support, Travel/Transportation

-#### T-shirts
-Would you like to have a keepsake of this momentus occasion for the Carpentries?
-Order yourself a t-shirt to show your pride.
-The link will be uploaded in a few days to ensure you have your shirt for CarpentryCon!

 #### TaskForce